Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 Once saved you will be able to use the MyMeraki section to revisit your itinerary and save multiple versions.View Itineraries Save Back to my trip Return

 Incredibly vast and seldom traced as far as the world’s usual tourist trappings go, China may seem impossible to get your head around.
 Where to start, let alone where to go in China may seem like an overwhelming quest.
-But our Classic China itinerary covers all bases, so that you don’t have to.
+But our China itineraries cover all bases, so that you don’t have to.
 From where to find the pandas to where to stay in the world’s third biggest city, Shanghai, filtering down China’s top locations just got a whole lot easier.

 Beijing is top of most people’s “where to visit in China” list.
 With just the right balance of old and new, this big, bold city has it all.
 Ancient icons range from the imposing form of the Forbidden City to the timeless beauty of the Summer Palace.
 Then there’s the buzz of the historic Hutongs, the indisputable cool of the 798 Arts District and, just a stone’s throw away, you’ll find yourself marvelling at the majesty of the Great Wall of China.
 Basically, this is a city that bucket-lists were made for – because where else can you tick off so much?

 Then there’s Shanghai for its sheer, monstrous size and fast paced modernity that we’ve all witnessed in the movies.
 Or Hong Kong, often seen as a pitstop when travelling Down Under, but in actual fact is an enigmatic destination in its own right and well worth a number of days exploration.
 Xian, like Beijing, is an ancient city that’s proud of its history – from the Giant Wild Goose Pagoda to the Terracotta Army any history buffs will be well and truly satisfied here.